aval-e/InteractiveAvalancheSegmentation/README.md

 ```.bash
 pip3 install -r requirements.txt
 ```

-You can also use our [Dockerfile](./Dockerfile) to build a container with the configured environment.

 If you want to run training or testing, you must configure the paths to the datasets in [config.yml](config.yml).